 Swainson’s Thrushes feed at higher levels than their relatives.
 They move in short hops along branches looking for food, gleaning from leaves of broad-leaved and coniferous trees.
 Going after insects, they also lunge, hover, and flycatch.
 Swainson’s Thrushes often perch on low twigs or branches to survey the litter below, then dive for prey.
 On the forest floor, they take long, springy hops from one hunting stop to the next.
 In addition to the male’s haunting song, a peeping flight call, and other vocalizations, Swainson’s Thrushes communicate aggression and other attitudes with a variety of silent body poses and displays, such as wing-flitting, leaf-tossing, and foot-quivering.
 On migration stopovers, Swainson’s Thrushes may join multispecies foraging flocks.
 On breeding grounds, mating begins with the male chasing a fleeing female.
 As the courtship warms up, the pair progresses to slow flights and perching together.Back to top

-Swainson’s Thrush is a common species, but has been gradually declining across its range; experiencing a loss of about 30 percent between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 100 million, with 28 percent spending some part of the year in the U.S., 72 percent in Canada, and 7 percent in Mexico.
-They rate a 10 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Swainson’s Thrush is a common species, but has been gradually declining across its range; experiencing a loss of about 38% between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 100 million, with 28% spending some part of the year in the U.S., 72% in Canada, and 7% in Mexico.
+The species rates a 10 out of 20 on the Continental Concern Score.
+Swainson's Thrush is not on the 2014 State of the Birds Watch List.
 This species' short breeding season may render it sensitive to disturbance on nesting grounds.
 Problems on breeding grounds include grazing, development, human activity, and invasions of nonnative plants.
 During spring and fall migration, significant numbers of Swainson’s Thrushes die from collisions with windows, radio and cell-phone towers, and tall buildings.
 (For more on the dangers of lights to migrating birds, visit the Fatal Light Awareness Program.)
 Studies of bird deaths at communications towers in Minnesota, Illinois, and West Virginia revealed that Swainson’s Thrushes were killed in greater numbers than any other bird species.Back to top

 Dunne, Pete.
 2006.
-Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Pete Dunne's essential field guide companion: Houghton Mifflin Harcourt.

 Sibley, David Allen.
 2014.
-The Sibley guide to birds.
-Alfred A. Knopf, New York.
+The Sibley guide to birds, second edition.
+Alfred A Knopf, New York.